-Bank of America is offering an increased signup bonus on the Alaska Airlines Visa Signature® Credit Card of 40,000 bonus MileagePlan miles after $2000 spend in the first 90 days.
+Bank of America is offering an increased signup bonus on the Alaska Airlines Visa Signature® Credit Card.
+New cardmembers can earn $100 statement credit + 40,000 bonus miles + a Companion Fare from $121 ($99 fare plus taxes and fees from just $22) after you spend $2,000 in the first 90 days of opening your account.

-The 40,000 bonus miles is an improved offer over the previous 30,000-mile offer.
-The value of MileagePlan miles is at it's most lucrative when redeemed across Alaska's partner airlines, particularly the international partners with Alaska recently adding Japan Airlines as another 1:1 ratio transfer partner.
+The $100 statement credit + 40,000 bonus miles is an improvement over the previous offer.
+The value of MileagePlan miles is at it's most lucrative when redeemed across Alaska's partner airlines, particularly the international partners.

-Here's an outline of benefits on the new co-branded credit card offer from Alaska:
+Here's an outline of benefits on Alaska's co-branded credit card:

 - Alaska's Famous Companion Fare™ from $121 ($99 base fare plus taxes and fees from $22) every year on your account anniversary for Alaska flights booking on alaskaair.com with no blackout dates.